Azure/autorest.typescript/test/integration/generated/storagefileshare/README.md

 ### StorageFileShareClient

-`StorageFileShareClient` is the primary interface for developers using the StorageFileShareClient library.
+`StorageFileShareClient` is the primary interface for developers using the StorageFileShare client library.
 Explore the methods on this client object to understand the different features of the StorageFileShare service that you can access.